Pulse 2025 Product Roundup: From Monitoring to AI-Native Control Plane

 # Delete PVCs to remove data permanently

-kubectl delete pvc -l opensearch.cluster=my-first-cluster
+kubectl delete pvc -l opensearch.org/opensearch-cluster=my-first-cluster

 Uninstall Operator